-Investors currently receive between 5.50% and 25.02% as a gross return on each loan (after deduction of SocietyOne's Service Fee and depending on the borrower's credit grade).
-The weighted average gross return to investors across all credit grades is currently around 10.5% before defaults and impairments (8%-10% p.a. on average after defaults and impairments).
+Investors currently receive between 5.50% and 25.02% as a gross return on each loan depending on the borrower's credit grade (and after deduction of SocietyOne's Servicer Fee)).
+The weighted average gross return to investors across all credit grades is currently 7% - 8% p.a. on average after defaults and impairments.
 Find more info on investing in personal loans.

 The interest rate is fixed for the life of the loan.

 Personal loans repayments include both interest and capital.
 Repayments are made fortnightly or monthly.
 Borrowers can repay capital early without penalty.

 Currently the distribution of loans amongst credit bands is as follows:

 Fortnightly or monthly depending on the borrowers loan contract.

 Repayments are made by direct debit.
 Once funds are cleared, which may take up to 5 business days, investors may withdraw up to the amount of their cash interests at call.
 Investors can also setup monthly automated withdrawals.

 You may elect to leave your funds in cash, reinvest both capital and interest in further loans or reinvest the principal component only.

 SocietyOne receives the RBA Overnight Cash Rate less 0.50% from Macquarie Bank on the pooled trust account.
 The full amount is paid to investors.